innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

                   )
 ```

-If you come up with an interesting script, please fee free to share it in the module forums.
+If you come up with an interesting script, then share it in your Cluster group forum.
 <!-- #endregion -->

-### Durable Rules Engine
+## 4.3 Durable Rules Engine

-The [*Durable Rules Engine*](https://github.com/jruizgit/rules) is a *polyglot* framework for creating rule based systems capable of reasonng over large collections of factual statements.
+The [Durable Rules Engine](https://github.com/jruizgit/rules) is a *polyglot* framework for creating rule-based systems capable of reasonng over large collections of factual statements.

-To say that the framework is *polyglot* means that we can write programmes for the same framework using different programming languages, specifically Python, Node.js (a flavour of Javascript) and Ruby.
+To say that the framework is *polyglot* means that we can write programs for the same framework using different programming languages, specifically Python, Node.js (a flavour of JavaScript) and Ruby.
 Underneath, the same rules engine (which itself happens to be written in the C programming language) processes the facts and the rules to allow the system to reason.

-Note that the *Durable Rules Engine* is *not* available directly within our robot simulator programmes.
+Note that the Durable Rules Engine (durable-rules) is *not* available directly within our robot simulator programs.
 Instead, we call on it via the full Python environment associated with code cells that are not prefaced by the simulator magic.

 The engine itself is rather more powerful than the engine used in the Eliza program example and can accept a wide range of rule definitions.
 It also makes use of a knowledge base of asserted facts (as well as ephemeral events) that are reasoned against using the rules.

-To see how this more comprehensive version of a rule based system works, let's consider the example of reasoning over a set of "facts" that are asserted as *subject predicate object* statements.
-Separate rules parse one or more of these statements and then try to general additional statements as a logical consequence.
+To see how this more comprehensive version of a rule-based system works, let’s consider the example of reasoning over a set of ‘facts’ that are asserted as *subject predicate object* statements.
+Separate rules parse one or more of these statements and then try to make general additional statements as a logical consequence.

 Facts might take the form *Sam is a student* where *Sam* is the subject of the statement, *student* is the object of the statement, and *is a* is a *predicate* that defines some sort of relationship between the subject and the object.

-Rules test statements, and if they match the rule condition, the rule asserts another fact.
+Rules test statements, and if they match the rule condition then the rule asserts another fact.

 For example, *if Sam is a student, then Sam can use the module forums*.

-Let's see how that works in practice.
-Note that the following treatment uses a simplification of the syntax used by default in the durable rules framework.
-(There is just too much clutter in the original syntax to see what's going on!)
+Let’s see how that works in practice.
+Note that the following treatment uses a simplification of the syntax used by default in the durable-rules framework.
+(There is just too much clutter in the original syntax to see what’s going on!)

-Let's import the packages we need and enable some magic...
+Let’s import the packages we need and enable some magic:

+<font color='red'>JD: Does the following code cell do anything?
+Is it needed?</font>

 ```python
 #%pip install  --upgrade git+https://github.com/innovationOUtside/durable_rules_magic.git